logo

 The Rink at Manhattan West - located in Midtown South

-The Rink at Rockefeller Center - located in central Manhattan (a few blocks northeast of Times Square); very expensive!
+The Rink at Rockefeller Center - located in central Manhattan (a few blocks northeast of Times Square); VERY expensive!

-Winter Village at Bryant Park - located in central Manhattan (a few blocks southeast of Times Square); free if you bring your own skates!
+Winter Village at Bryant Park - located in central Manhattan (a few blocks southeast of Times Square); FREE if you bring your own skates!

 Wollman Rink in Central Park - located in Central Park in central/upper Manhattan